Saad-TheAnalyst/Sales-Analysis-Project/README.md

 - Which deal size brings most revenue?

 ## Key Findings
+## Key Findings

-- Highest sales month:"Sales peaked in November across multiple years, likely driven by holiday promotions and end-of-year demand, with November 2004 being the highest month at $1,089,048.
+- Sales peaked in November across multiple years, likely driven by holiday promotions and end-of-year demand, with November 2004 being the highest month at $1,089,048.

-- Top revenue country: The United State generated the most revenue, accounting for 35% of global sales.
+- The United States generated the most revenue, accounting for 35% of global sales.

-- Best-selling product line: Classic Cars were the strongest product line.
+- Classic Cars were the strongest performing product line.

-- Top 10 customers : The largest customers contributed disproportionately to the revenue with the top 1 (Euro Shopping Channel) making 30.87% of the total sale.
+- The largest customers contributed disproportionately to revenue, with the top customer (Euro Shopping Channel) making up 30.87% of total sales.

-- Deal size impact: Large deal size brought in the heighest revenue, but medium-sized deal were more frequent and stable.
+- Large deals brought in the highest revenue, but medium-sized deals were more frequent and stable.